netobserv/network-observability-operator/DEVELOPMENT.md

 make deploy-loki deploy-grafana deploy-sample-cr
 ```

-It will set up local port-forward to Grafana and Loki.
+It will set up a local port-forward to Grafana and Loki.
 To avoid it, pass `PORT_FWD=false` with the command above.

 Creating a `FlowCollector` triggers the operator deploying the monitoring pipeline: